mattischrome/console-blog/content/posts/five-years/index.md

 - Thirteen
 - Ecuador
 title: Five years after
-heroImage: ../../assets/images/defaultHero.jpg
-description: Five years ago I set out at 3am for Heathrow airport to catch the early morning flight to Madrid.
 ---
 Five years ago I set out at 3am for Heathrow airport to catch the early morning flight to Madrid.
 There I connected with a flight to Quito in Ecuador.
 The previous days and weeks had been fraught with worry about whether I was doing the right thing.
 Did I get the right vaccinations?
 Would I have enough money?
 Would I cope with all that travel?
 Was I coming back?
 What was I going to do with all my stuff?